This article originally appeared on VICE Canada.

 VICE: What do you make of the Vegandale backlash?

 Matusha: I think the backlash is fair and understandable, the community is worried.
 This isn't the first time gentrification has come knocking on Parkdale's doors and again, just because it's a veganized version of gentrification doesn't mean it's not gentrification.
 So naturally, it's understandable why people are upset, and I think that's what's behind the backlash.
-To be honest, there's nothing vegan about driving people out of neighbourhoods and bubble-wrapping capitalism and its establishments.
+To be honest, there's nothing vegan about driving people out of neighborhoods and bubble-wrapping capitalism and its establishments.

 What do you think the “morality on tap” signage?

 I absolutely agree that the signage is obnoxious.
-Things like that, personally, kept me away from veganism for years until I met other intersectional POC vegans who provided me with literally a safe space (especially as a woman of colour) to explore it without judgment, having my culture shat on, or obnoxious hounding.
+Things like that, personally, kept me away from veganism for years until I met other intersectional POC vegans who provided me with literally a safe space (especially as a woman of color) to explore it without judgment, having my culture shat on, or obnoxious hounding.

 Can you expand a bit on the racism you’ve witnessed within veganism?

-I've noticed [Facebook] posts that were insensitive (ex: "Asian people eat everything!"), and these posts generally are filled with comments supporting the post, and the one or two people who do pipe out to call it out are often shut down.
-They also tend to be people of colour.
-I've also seen way too many Holocaust and slavery comparisons, and any attempt at trying to educate 'em on why you shouldn't be using things like that to make a point was always met with heavy backlash.
+I've noticed [Facebook] posts that were insensitive (ex: "Asian people eat everything!"), and these posts generally are filled with comments supporting the post, and the one or two people who do pipe up to call it out are often shut down.
+They also tend to be people of color.
+I've also seen way too many Holocaust and slavery comparisons, and any attempt at trying to educate them on why you shouldn't be using things like that to make a point was always met with heavy backlash.
 Again, always from white vegans.
 There's also a lack of compassion that seems to exist for people who are living in poverty, are battling addiction, etc. Super ableist language is also a frequently occurring thing, hence why groups like Intersectional Vegans Canada exist, to filter out the trash.

 Do you feel people think it's "OK" to hate on vegans publicly?